JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-publish-lib.md

 You can also publish variants grouped by the product flavor, so that the outputs of the different build types are placed in a single module, with the build type becoming a classifier for the artifacts (the release build type is still published with no classifier).
-This mode is disabled by default and can be enabled as follows:
+This mode is disabled by default and can be enabled as follows in the `shared/build.gradle.kts` file:

 ```kotlin
 kotlin {